Director, Seasonal Forecasting

 30-day

-The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows cold/negative PCHs in the upper stratosphere and the lower troposphere and warm/positive PCHs in the lower stratosphere and upper troposphere (Figure 11).
-The cold/negative PCHs are predicted to persist in the stratosphere and the lower troposphere over the next two weeks with warm/positive PCHs weakening in the lower stratosphere in late July.
+The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows cold/negative PCHs in the upper stratosphere with warm/positive PCHs in the lower stratosphere and throughout the troposphere (Figure 11).
+The cold/negative PCHs are predicted to persist in the stratosphere over the next two weeks with warm/positive PCHs weakening in the lower stratosphere and upper troposphere but possibly reversing in late September.

 Figure 11.